 But, how will you start your video production if you are on a tight budget?

 There’s no need to make Facebook videos any harder.
 There are easy-to-access video tools Facebook continues to add to their platform.
 It has been observed that businesses that use Facebook Live, a live video streaming solution, gain higher engagement.

 Another best practice for Facebook video is relying on subtitles.
-It is critical to apply texts on the video to consistently keep the viewer’s attention.
+It is critical to apply texts to the video to keep the viewer’s attention consistently.
 A survey from Digiday discovered that some brands are watched without sound– marketers call it “silent” movement.
 It is likely due to mobile users scrolling through their feeds in public areas and avoid sounds.

 Brands should use subtitles to keep their viewer’s attention.
-Do not overthink or overdo your video strategy, but make sure you have the important elements needed to keep your viewers from watching.
+Do not overthink or overdo your video strategy, but make sure you have the essential elements needed to keep your viewers from watching.